 Compare Rental Vehicle Excess Options

-If you are hiring a car or campervan, compare the cost of the rental company's excess reduction product against the rental vehicle excess cover included in a domestic travel insurance policy.
+If you are hiring a car or campervan, compare the cost of the rental company's own excess reduction product against the rental vehicle excess cover included in a domestic travel insurance policy.
 Travel insurance is often significantly cheaper.
-However, check the policy carefully for exclusions - gravel road damage, single-vehicle accidents, and windscreen/tyre damage may be excluded.
+However, check the policy carefully for exclusions around damage on unsealed roads, single-vehicle accidents, and windscreen or tyre damage.

 4